ecobost/scanreader-matlab/README.md

 x = scan() % 5-d array [fields, y, x, channel, frames] y = scan(1:2, :, :, 1, end-999: end) % 5-d array: last 1000 frames of first 2 fields on the first channel
 z = scan(2, :, :, :, :) % 4-d array: the second field (over all channels and time)

+scan = scanreader.read_scan('/data/my_scan_*.tif', 'float32', true)
+% scan loaded as float32 (default is int16) and adjacent fields at same depth will be joined.
 ```
 Scan objects (returned by readscan()) are indexable (as shown).
 Indexes can be arrays of positive integers or ':'.
 It should act like a Matlab 5-d array (with added automatic squeezing of single valued dimensions)---no boolean indexing, though.